-“What is a good direct mail response rate?” is a question that is always on top of marketers’ minds.
+“What is a good response rate for a direct mail campaign?” is a question that is always on top of marketers’ minds.

 It’s no surprise – everyone aims to create effective direct mail campaigns that bring results.
 What is surprising is our answer: Response rates don’t really tell you anything.
 Improving campaign performance requires more than getting high response rates; you also need to increase ROI.